 Dr. Kostrikis reported that the variant has a Delta-like

-The identification of Deltacron led to widespread news coverage and much debate on social media, but experts have questioned the findings.
+The identification of Deltacron led to widespread news coverage and much debate on social media, but experts have questioned the findings, particularly those in Cyprus.

 Dr. Jeffrey Barrett, Director of the COVID-19 Genomics Initiative at the Wellcome Sanger Institute in the United Kingdom, believes the findings are due to a lab error.